-Lisa BergerCo-Director of Mathematics Teacher Education and Assistant Professor of Mathematics
+Lisa BergerDirector of Mathematics Education and Associate Professor of Mathematics

 Lisa Berger joined Stony Brook in 2007, with 14 years of experience teaching mathematics at the middle-school, high school, and college levels.
 After completing her bachelor's degree in mathematics education at the University of Arizona in 1992, she taught middle school mathematics for 2 years in Phoenix, Arizona, where she taught both bilingual Spanish-English and mainstream mathematics courses.
 She worked with other math faculty, in cooperation with the NSF funded Phoenix Urban Systemic Initiative, to establish an after school Algebra Club, a program which used manipulatives to introduce students to basic concepts in algebra.